 Pubic lice (crabs) - including symptoms, treatment and prevention

-This is infestation of the pubic hair by the pubic or crab louse, Phthirus pubis.
+Public lice is an infestation of the pubic hair by the pubic or crab louse, Pthirus pubis.
 In heavy infestations they may be found in other hairy parts of the body, especially the armpits and eyebrows.
 They are different from head lice.

 How pubic lice are spread

-Transmission is mostly during sexual contact, but they can be spread on bedding, clothing or by close non-sexual body contact.
+Transmission is mostly through direct skin-to-skin contact during sexual activity, but they can be spread on bedding, clothing or by close non-sexual body contact.

 Symptoms